10 Top tips for visiting beautiful Bali after the Pandemic

 This is my favourite island ever!

-It takes 1hr to walk around the whole island, and there is no motorized transport (so no scooter or taxi noise!).
+It takes 1hr to walk around the whole island, and there is no motorised transport (so no scooter or taxi noise!).
 You either walk, get a horse cart or ride your bicycle.

 The water is clear and turquoise blue, the beaches are white (different to Bali’s black sand beaches), and the sunsets are gorgeous!
 It’s just magical.